- Details

 1867.
 The F&PM builds west from Saginaw to Midland and later Ludington.

 1867.
-The Jackson, Lansing & Saginaw (later MC) railroad builts north through Saginaw (west side) to Bay City.
+The Jackson, Lansing & Saginaw (later MC) railroad builds north through Saginaw (west side) to Bay City.
+The first depot was on Water Street in Saginaw.

 1873.
 The Saginaw Valley & St. Louis (later PM) builds a line from Paines to St. Louis (and later Howard City).
 The line uses JL&S trackage rights into Saginaw from Paines.